 Our roof is leaking at Killerton

 Our roof is leaking.
-Water is making its way inside and we're taking action to safeguard the house and collections.
-We need your help to raise the last £100k towards vital roof repairs and restoration to stonework, chimneys, windows, roof lanterns and the house exterior.
-Will you donate to help us keep caring for Killerton for everybody to enjoy?
+Water is making its way inside and we're taking action to protect the house and collections.
+We need your help to raise the last £100k towards vital roof repairs and restoration to stonework, chimneys, windows, roof lanterns and the exterior.
+Your support helps us to keep caring for Killerton for everybody to enjoy

 How the appeal adds up

 - The Acland family left Killerton to the Trust in 1944 so everybody could enjoy this special place

 - We need your support to raise £100k to repair our leaking roof

 - The garden was created in the 1770s by John Veitch